learn-co-curriculum/reading-ios-nsarray/README.md

 So far we've only been discussing static, or immutable, arrays—that is, arrays whose elements are known at the time of creation and do not change.
 But what if we want to change the contents of an array after we've defined it?

 Enter `NSMutableArray`, the mutable counterpart to `NSArray`.
-The "mutable" nature means that the object can altered after its definition.
+The "mutable" nature means that the object can be altered after its definition.
 For `NSMutableArray`, this means it has additional methods that allow it to add or remove objects from itself.

 ### Creating An `NSMutableArray`